wamirez/ppp-calc/README.md

-# Purchasing Power Parity calculator
+# Purchasing power parity calculator

-Adjust a given amount in USD for a given country after the [Purchasing Power Parity (PPP)](https://en.wikipedia.org/wiki/Purchasing_power_parity) indicator using the Netherlands as reference.
-Corresponding ratios are computed from the amounts provided by the [Google Summer of Code Stipend Amounts Table](https://developers.google.com/open-source/gsoc/help/student-stipends) (CC-BY-4.0).
+Adjust a given amount for a given country after the [purchasing power parity (PPP)](https://en.wikipedia.org/wiki/Purchasing_power_parity) indicator using the Netherlands as reference.
+Corresponding ratios are computed from the amounts provided by the [Google Summer of Code Stipend Amounts Table](https://developers.google.com/open-source/gsoc/help/student-stipends) (CC-BY-4.0), and rounded to an integer.

 ## Usage

-Specify amount [USD] and country in order to get the adjusted amount for the given country:
+Specify amount and country in order to get the adjusted amount for the given country:

 ```console
 $ python ppp.py 500 Brazil
 278
 ```

-The year can be specified when needed defaulting to the latest year otherwise:
+The year can be specified when needed, defaulting to the current year:

 ```console
 $ python ppp.py 500 Brazil 2022
 333
 ```

+## Purchasing power parity data

 The year has to correspond to a `<year>.csv` table whose contents can be fetched by using the helper script `update.py`.
-This script takes a URL to the Google SoC Contributor Stipends or a snapshot of it from previous years (see e.g., the [Wayback Machine](https://web.archive.org/web) of the Internet Archive to get a snapshot.)
+This script takes a URL to the GSoC contributor stipends page, or a snapshot of it from previous years (see e.g., the [Wayback Machine](https://web.archive.org/web) of the Internet Archive to get a snapshot).
 Its contents can then be stored in the working directory as follows:

 ```console
 $ python update.py https://web.archive.org/web/20220809160247/https://developers.google.com/open-source/gsoc/help/student-stipends >> 2022.csv